ptomato/talks/tc39-2023-05/README.md

 ## Progress update

 - Implementation continues; large Firefox patchset under review
-- Handling bug reports from implementations, polyfill writers, users
-- Work continues on integer arithmetic changes discussed in March
+- Only one change from March is outstanding: integer arithmetic optimization
+- No other big changes expected
+    - Issues reported since March have been minor

 ---